pa11y/pa11y-dashboard/MIGRATION.md

 ### Node.js Support

-Pa11y Webservice 3 requires Node.js version 8 or greater.
+Pa11y Dashboard 3 requires Node.js version 8 or greater.
 Versions 4 and 6 are not supported any more.

 ### Miscellaneous

 The default viewport dimensions for Pa11y have been changed from `1024x768` to `1280x1024`.
 This could make pa11y report a different number of errors if different content appears on the page based on its width, so results obtained with v2 and v3 may not be comparable.

 ## Migrating from 1.0 to 2.0

 ### Node.js Support